indietechrocks/indietech.rocks/_posts/2017-08-04-piratebox.markdown

 ---
 layout: post
-title:  "Piratebox is a wireless, but offline file-sharing and communications system"
+title:  "PirateBox is a wireless, but offline file-sharing and communications system"
 date:   2017-08-04 03:13:01 +0000
 categories: update
 ---

-Piratebox almost didn't make our listing, because it is a Do-It-Yourself, buy-your-own-parts, assembly-most-definitely-required kind of thing.
+PirateBox almost didn't make our listing, because it is a Do-It-Yourself, buy-your-own-parts, assembly-most-definitely-required kind of thing.
 But it's documented and productized enough that reasonably skilled people can set it up.